roosterMAP/rmKit-docs/docs/source/utils.rst

 Grid Toggle
 -----------

-``Grid Toggle`` will toggle the visibility of the grid axis and floor grid, or the workplane, depending on what's currently visible.
+``Grid Toggle`` will toggle the visibility of the grid axis and floor grid or the workplane depending on what's currently visible.

 .. note::
 	* Bind in the addon Preferences in the ``3D View`` context or access it in the rmKit-Utils section of the tools panel.